 A. Tack Coat

-A tack coat is an application of a bituminous binder to an existing pavement, which is relatively impervious (such as bituminous surface or concrete pavement) to ensure a bond between new construction and old construction.
+A tack coat is an application of a bituminous binder to an existing pavement, which is relatively impervious (such as a bituminous surface or concrete pavement) to ensure a bond between new construction and old construction.

 B. Prime Coat